mamdemariam/Agile_Project_Management_Jira/README.md

 ---

-*For more information or to collaborate, feel free to reach out or visit my LinkedIn profile: [LinkedIn Profile](https://linkedin.com/in/mikael-amdemariam-tadesse).*
+*For more information or to collaborate, feel free to reach out or visit my [LinkedIn Profile](https://linkedin.com/in/mikael-amdemariam-tadesse).*